wordpress-mobile/test-cases/test-cases/gutenberg/file.md

 - Tap option "WordPress Media Library" and choose a file.

 **Expected Behavior**
-- Expect to see file's name  (without link)  and an active Download button once the upload is complete.
+- Expect to see file's name  (without link)  and an active Download button.

 ![Upload successful](../resources/local-file-upload-successful.png)